Al Jazeera journalist Shireen Abu Akleh shot dead while covering Israeli military operation in West Bank - KTVZ

 “According to the information we’ve gathered, it appears likely that armed Palestinians — who were indiscriminately firing at the time — were responsible for the unfortunate death of the journalist,” the prime minister said in a statement Wednesday.

+CNN has geolocated and verified multiple videos from the scene of the shooting.
+They reveal Israeli military firing in the streets nearby and armed Palestinians.
+While the videos are clearly filmed in the morning, CNN cannot be certain what date they were filmed, and whether they were filmed before or after the shooting of Abu Akleh.

-Abu Akleh was wearing a helmet and a bulletproof vest, with “press” clearly written on it, when she was shot.
+Video directly after Abu Akleh’s shooting show she was wearing a helmet and a bulletproof vest with “press” written on it when she was shot.

-A journalist who was covering Israel’s operation in Jenin on Wednesday alongside the slain Al Jazeera correspondent told CNN that Abu Akleh and other journalists made themselves known to Israeli forces in before they were shot at.
+Another journalist who was covering Wednesday in Jenin told CNN that Abu Akleh and other journalists made themselves known to Israeli forces in the area before she and Samudi were shot.

 “The occupation targeted Shireen while wearing a helmet, the injury was under the ear,” he added.
 “Shireen fell while she was wearing press (gear) and even with that the people who tried to save her were shot at, the targeting was clear against Shireen and against us as journalistic teams.”

-“Very sad to learn of the death of American and Palestinian journalist Shireen Abu Akleh of @AJArabic @AJEnglish,” said US Ambassador to Israel Tom Nides.
+“Very sad to learn of the death of American and Palestinian journalist Shireen Abu Akleh of @AJArabic @AJEnglish,” said Ambassador Tom Nides.
 “I encourage a thorough investigation into the circumstances of her death and the injury of at least one other journalist today in Jenin.”

 Nides is married to CNN executive Virginia Moseley, who is senior vice president of US newsgathering.